LoginRadius/engineering-portal/content/identity/what-is-federated-identity-management/index.md

 What's the point of spending millions on driving traffic if the end-users' access to your offered product is fraught with risk?

-Well, this is where federated identity management comes into the reckoning.
+Well, this is where federated id management comes into the reckoning.

 ## What is an Identity Provider